jonnyhoeven/workshop/README.md

 ## The Workshop

-We're going to deploy a simple application to a Kubernetes cluster using `kubectl`, then we'll deploy the same application using `ArgoCD`, along the way we'll be checking out multiple tools to configure a Kubernetes cluster.
+We're going to deploy a simple application to your cluster using `kubectl`, then we'll deploy the same application using `ArgoCD`, along the way we'll be checking out multiple tools to configure your Kubernetes cluster.

-- We'll end up with a cluster you can tinker with from your own git repository.
+- We'll end up with your own cluster you can tinker with from your personal git repository.
-- It follows `Git-Ops` patterns using Git repositories as the source of _truth_ that defines the desired state.
-  ArgoCD is very declarative and all it's configuration is stored in Git repositories.
+- It follows `DevOps` patterns where we use Git repositories as the source of _truth_ that defines the desired state of our deployments.
+ArgoCD is very declarative and all configuration can be stored your Git repository.
-- This won't be a deep dive into Kubernetes, but it will give you a good understanding of the basics and how to deploy applications using `kubectl` and `ArgoCD`.
+- This won't be some deep dive into Kubernetes, it will teach you some basics interacting with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.

 Let's get started:

 ### Clone the workshop repository

-Browse to [Git Ops Workshop](https://github.com/jonnyhoeven/workshop/fork) to create your own fork, we'll be using this fork later on to steer your local cluster.
+Browse to this [Workshop](https://github.com/jonnyhoeven/workshop/fork) to create your fork, later on we'll be using this fork to steer your local cluster.

 Clone your forked repo to your local machine.